-Jonathan Ned Katz is an independent scholar, historian of lesbian, gay, bisexual, transgender and heterosexual American history, and a visual artist.
+Jonathan Ned Katz is an independent scholar and investigative historian who focuses on lesbian, gay, bisexual, transgender and heterosexual American history, and a visual artist.

 Katz's historical work has focused on same-sex and different-sex relationships, and changes in the social construction of sexuality over time.
 His works stress that the social organization of human sexual activity, desire, relationships, and sexual identities are historically and culturally specific, along with the categories with which we name, describe, define and understand human sexuality.
 In his work, language is studied as one important tool that human beings use to construct different, historically specific sexualities and sex/gender systems.